rajeshnaroth/choreojs/README.md

 # choreo.js
 Choreograph functions and promises.
-Quite useful for sequencing UI and event transitions.
-ES6 only.
+Quite useful for sequencing UI and event transitions that can be canelled midway.
+Written in ES6.

 ## Installation
     npm install choreojs --save